Repositories

 docker run --env-file $HOME/.corso/corso.env \

---volume $HOME/.corso:/app/corso ghcr.io/alcionai/corso:v0.8.0 \
+--volume $HOME/.corso:/app/corso ghcr.io/alcionai/corso:v0.19.0 \

-repo connect s3 --bucket corso-test
+repo connect s3 --bucket corso-repo

 S3-compatible object storage